peak15-consul/Cloud-Infra/Cloud-Infra-Docs/docs/index.md

 # CloudOps Manager Documentation Project

+*Disclaimer - This is a **sample documentation project for portfolio purposes only**.
+The CloudOps Manager product referenced here is a fictional representation for showcasing **technical writing, documentation structuring, and automation techniques**.*

 ## Overview

 This documentation project serves as a structured and comprehensive guide for CloudOps Manager, a cloud infrastructure management solution.
 It is designed to showcase best practices in **Documentation as Code (DAC)** using MkDocs, GitHub, and CI/CD workflows.